-Big hearted “Donna” heart line types are built play a supportive role ( “you first” orientated) but what if they also have gift markers that they need to live?
+Big hearted “Donna” (nurturing) heart line types are built play a supportive role ( “you first” orientated) but what if they also have gift markers that they need to live?
 (Require them to be “me first” orientated)?
-This in itself is an automatic DD, says Unger.
+This in itself is an automatic Delicious Dilemma, says Unger.

 *(for more on other heart line types see note 1 at end of post.)

 Do this exercise for all markers, shapes and fingerprint combinations in future.
 And look at your own hands and see if you can identify one or more Delicious Dilemmas.
 (As soon as you spot one clear characteristic look to see if any characteristics that conflict with this characteristic are also present)

 Notice how this brings clarity to your readings and also your own personal understanding of yourself through recognition of your own Delicious Dilemmas.

 Some hand shape types have within them a built in Delicious Dilemma or multiple DDs and so too with some fingerprint combinations.
 (For example, the Fire + dominant Saturn hand shape type (Hephasteus) is especially conflicted with several DDs at play: action vs introspection and extrovert vs introvert, public vs private, precision and discipline vs creative excess…)

 So too with some fingerprint combinations eg. Public Impact in the Healing Arts (inner vs outer orientated DD)

 Learn to analyze hands professionally, e forthcoming courses here.